Commercial card claim

 A fully-funded and insured claim

 In past EU and UK litigation, EU and UK MIFs were found to be anti-competitive, and therefore unlawful.
 The European Commission and the EU Court of Justice clamped down on consumer card interchange fees on an EEA and inter-regional basis, and the UK Supreme Court followed suit for UK consumer card interchange fees.
-However, there have been no court rulings yet of unlawfulness for MIFs on corporate cards on debit and credit card transactions.
+However, there have been no court rulings yet of unlawfulness for MIFs on commercial cards on debit and credit card transactions.